dretechtips/backupsys-linux/README.md

 # backupsys-linux
-A simple linux based backup utility that works with DWM blocks.
+A suckless linux based backup utility that works with DWM blocks.

 ## configure
 Modify the source config file and reinstall.